-After you’ve built an awesome strong sourdough starter, you need to keep it alive.
-You need to make sure it can grow to double, or even triple the size.
-That way it will be in great shape to help you bake awesome, delicious sourdough bread.
+After you’ve built an awesome, strong sourdough starter, you need to keep it alive.
+You must ensure it can grow to double or even triple its size.
+That way, it will be in great shape to help you bake awesome, delicious sourdough bread.
 Learn all my secrets to easy sourdough starter maintenance.

 If you haven’t built a starter yet, you can go read my guide on how to do just that.
 It’s not really difficult, all you need is flour, water and patience.

-Links for products in this article are ad links.
-That means if you click through and buy the product I will get a commission.
+The links to products in this article are ad links, which means I will get a commission if you click through and buy the product.
 I’ll only link to products that I already own or that are highly rated.
-The money earned from this commission will be used to run this blog and my youtube channel.
+The money earned from this commission will be used to run this blog and my YouTube channel.

 How do I fit all-day baking into my busy life?

-Your sourdough starter maintenance is going to depend on how you live your life and your baking schedule.
-Fitting sourdough bread baking into a busy life can be a difficult task.
+Your sourdough starter maintenance will depend on your lifestyle and baking schedule.
+It can be difficult to fit sourdough bread baking into a busy life.

 There’s something meditative about baking sourdough bread.
 I love the quiet work of nursing the dough, stretching and folding it, and shaping it, but I have a full-time job, so I can’t usually bake on a weekday.

-I will often bake my no-knead bread.
-I’ll feed my starter as soon as I come home from work, and I put it in the proofer set to 28°C/82°F. It’s usually tripled by 21:00/9 p.m.
-I then mix the dough which I leave on the counter to ferment overnight.
+I often bake my no-knead bread.
+As soon as I come home from work, I feed my starter and put it in the proofer set to 28°C/82°F. It’s usually tripled by 21:00/9 p.m.
+I then mix the dough, which I leave on the counter to ferment overnight.

 I usually get up around 5:00/5 a.m.
-I will just quickly check the dough and pre-shape it before breakfast and then shape it after my breakfast.
-I then put it in the fridge until I have time to bake it.
-Usually the same evening.
+I will quickly check the dough, pre-shape it before breakfast, and then shape it after breakfast.
+I then put it in the fridge until I can bake it—usually, the same evening.

 What kind of feeding schedule for great sourdough starter maintenance?